2026

 Inspired by Lauren Berlant and Kathleen Stewart’s The Hundreds (2019), which amplify processes of world-making, the way things resonate, happen in atmospheres, rhythms of encounter, as a way to take stock of what is happening.

-This project represents the first prototype created within the framework of The La(be)rinth Project.
-It served as a practical test of the labyrinth design, developed specifically for a 20x20 meter space.
+On a clear blue sky autumn day in May, at Okains Bay, we brought forth the prototype created within the framework of The La(be)rinth Project.
+It served as a practical test of the labyrinth design, developed specifically for a 20 x 20 meter space.

 It was an open, collective experience—an impermanent moment of transformation shaped by both human and more-than-human forces.